pedbermar/blueliv_test/README.md

 # Blueliv test
-This project is a test on how to build a database-persistent python's subreddit crawler that exposes an API in order to show somo statistics of the information we have gathered before.
+This project is a test on how to build a database-persistent python's subreddit crawler that exposes an API in order to show some statistics for the information we have gathered before.

 # Install
 Clone the repo, move inside and